akeneo/Dockerfiles/fpm/README.md

 # PHP FPM on Docker

-This is a basic Docker environment for PHP FPM development.
+This is a basic Docker environment for PHP FPM development, based on [carcel/php](https://hub.docker.com/r/carcel/php).

+It is not intended to use directly as it stands, but rather to extend it and create custom development environments.

-The environment come with native Debian Jessie PHP 5.6, and some PHP extensions: fpm of course, but also apcu, mcrypt, intl, mysql, curl, gd, mongo, and xdebug (this last one comes deactivated, run `php5enmod xdebug` to enable it).
+It comes with native Debian Jessie PHP 5.6, and some PHP extensions: fpm of course, but also apcu, mcrypt, intl, mysql, curl, gd, mongo, and xdebug (this last one comes deactivated, run `php5enmod xdebug` to enable it).

-The PHP FPM daemon is configured with "docker" as user and group, and listen to the socket "/var/run/php5-fpm.sock";
+The PHP FPM daemon is configured with "docker" as user and group, and listen to the socket "/var/run/php5-fpm.sock".

 ## How to use it?